HealthRex/CDSS/scripts/antibiotic-susceptibility/sql/README.md

 ## Contents

 - `inference-rules.sql`: The main SQL script that creates a table for inferred antibiotic susceptibilities and populates it with both explicit and implied data.
-- `docs/`: A directory containing related documentation and project notes.

 ## Usage